wesamAmmory/admob-for-flash/admob_ane_ios_android_6.6.0/readme.txt

 admob.getScreenSize()
 4. get mac address or device id of device  ,old version function,not include any more in this version admob.getMacAddress()
+6.6.7
+1.fix crash when change banner size
+2.update admob sdk to 6.6.7
 6.6.0
 1.support  landscape and portrait  and autoOrient 2.support relation position and Absolute position